 You can dispute as many items as you want.
 However, for an increased chance at positive outcomes, you may want to follow some best practices:

 - Address one item at a time.
-Misunderstandings, typos and confusion between line items or accounts are potential reasons for credit report errors.
+Misunderstandings, typos, and confusion between line items or accounts are potential reasons for credit report errors.
 Keep those issues out of your dispute by addressing one error at a time.
 The credit bureaus offer some options for disputing information online.
-If you use this option, open up a new “ticket”or dispute for each individual error.
+If you use this option, open up a new “ticket” or dispute for each error.
 If you’re sending a letter to dispute things in writing, consider sending separate letters for each dispute.

-- Limit disputes within short periods of time.
-While there’s no limit on disputes, if you send a dozen in the same week or month, you run the risk that credit reporting agencies might see you as someone who’s frivolous with disputes.
+- Limit disputes within short periods.
+While there’s no limit on disputes, if you send a dozen in the same week or month, you risk that credit reporting agencies might see you as someone who’s frivolous with disputes.
 Make sure all your disputes are grounded in facts and that you provide documentation to back them up.
-Avoid sending many “try and see” disputes that you don’t think you have a good case for but want to gamble on anyway.
+Avoid sending many “try and see” disputes you don’t think you have a good case for but want to gamble on anyway.

 - Keep disputes to a number you can reasonably follow up on.
-You may need to follow up on a dispute, sending additional information or arguing your case if the credit bureau denies your dispute.
-If you only have the bandwidth to properly manage a single dispute at a time, choose the one with the biggest potential for benefits and work your way slowly through the others when you can.
-You might also work with a credit repair organization to handle all the details for you.
+You may need to follow up on a dispute, send additional information, or argue your case if the credit bureau denies your dispute.
+If you only have the bandwidth to properly manage a single dispute at a time, choose the one with the biggest potential for benefits and work slowly through the others when you can.

 You may wonder what happens if your TransUnion, Equifax, or Experian dispute is denied.
 You can keep submitting disputes to try to get the information corrected.
 However, you shouldn’t simply submit a carbon copy of the same dispute you already tried.
 If the credit bureau already denied that one, they’re likely to deny a subsequent attempt that doesn’t add any additional information.